Best Electric Bikes UK 2026 – Workshop Tested Under £1,500

 For Long-Term Reliability

-Raleigh Motus Tour (£1,299–£1,499) with its Bosch Active Line mid-drive is the bike I’d buy if I wanted something to last 10 years without drama.
+Raleigh Motus (£2,299–£2,399) with its Bosch Active Line Plus mid-drive is the bike I’d buy if I wanted something to last 10 years without drama.
+It sits well above this guide’s budget and I’ve listed it at the price it actually is rather than the one that used to be on this page.
 Bosch motors have a global parts network, the design is conservative but proven, and Raleigh’s UK presence is solid.
-Worth every penny of the premium over hub motor alternatives.
+If you can stretch, it’s the last e-bike you’ll need to buy for a decade.

 For First-Time Buyers on a Budget